-Institutions are required to keep a fire log that states the nature of the fire, date, time, and general location of each fire in on-campus student housing facilities.
+Institutions are required to keep a fire log that states the nature of the fire, date, time and general location of each fire in on-campus student housing facilities.
 Oklahoma State University complies with this rule by including all fire-related incidents in the Annual Fire Safety Report and Fire Log maintained by Environmental Health and Safety.
-To view the information please visit the Environmental Health and Safety website for the Fire Log and related incidents at: http://ehs.okstate.edu.
+To view the fire log and related information, visit the Environmental Health and Safety website for the Fire Log and related incidents at: police.okstate.edu/activity-summary.

 The Annual Housing Fire Safety Report is required by the Higher Education Opportunity Act (HEOA) for any Title IV institution that maintains an on-campus student housing facility.
-Per HEOA, an institution that maintains an on-campus student housing facility must collect fire statistics, publish an Annual Fire Safety Report, and keep a fire log.
+Per HEOA, an institution that maintains an on-campus student housing facility must collect fire statistics, publish an Annual Fire Safety Report and keep a fire log.